Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 need to flag the functions that return your object as [`[NewObject]`](https://webidl.spec.whatwg.org/#NewObject) in the Web IDL.
-If your object is not refcounted then the return value of functions that return it should return an nsAutoPtr.
+If your object is not refcounted then the return value of functions that return it should return a UniquePtr.

 </div>